Internships & Employment

 When receptionist/guard positions are available, they will be posted in the late fall and the late spring on the JobX website for the following semester.

 STUDENT GUIDE PROGRAM

 Another great way to be involved with the Museum is the Student Guide Program, which offers students an opportunity to learn about the Museum's collection and give tours to campus, community, and K-12 audiences.
-These positions are unpaid but students receive academic credit for their participation in the year-long program.
-Applications are accepted on a rolling basis in the spring semester for consideration for the 2021-22 program.
-This year's application deadline is May 15 and virtual interviews will be conducted shortly thereafter.
+These positions either receive student employment compensation or academic credit for their participation in the year-long program.
+Applications are due in the late spring for the following academic year.

 For those interested in pursuing museum careers, Mount Holyoke’s network of alums can be an invaluable resource.
 Every two years, the Museum collaborates with other arts departments on campus and the Career Development Center to organize Crafting a Life in the Arts, a career event featuring alum panelists working in a variety of arts-related professions.